elmarx/miffy/README.md

 * send a request to a path under test: `curl http://localhost:8080/api/3`
 * send a request to any other path: `curl http://localhost:8080`
 * observe results in kafka: `kcat -b localhost:9092 -e -t miffy`

+# Configuration

+Miffy looks for a file `config.toml` in it's working-directory.
+You can point to a specific file via `MIFFY_CONFIG`

+See `config.default.toml` for an explanation of different values.

 # Benchmarking